crosskey12/Navigating-Passenger-Contentment-Anticipating-Satisfaction-and-Crafting-Effective-Airline-Surveys/README.md

 # Exploratory Data Analysis

+- Customers between age 40-60 show high loyalty rate and often purchase buissness class for buisness travel.
+- Customers not between age 40-60 show 20% low loyalty rate and are more likely to purchase Eco class,
+-  Satisfied customers of both class are mostlt travelling for buisness(96%) and 70-80+% purchase buisness class
+- Unsatisfied customers of both class show high personal travel(50%) and ^60%+ Eco class purchases
+- 40-60 satified customers were 98% loyal customers and 96% travelled for buisness
+- More than 75% customers who took long flight were neutral or happy about Online Boarding,seat comfort,Inflight entertainment,On-Board service,leg room service,baggage handling,checkin service,inflight service and cleanliness.However,such trend is only seen with seat comfort and baggaeg handling for customers who preffered short flight.
+- People who took short flight were generally less happy with Online Boarding,Inflight entertainment,On-Board service,leg room service,checkin service,inflight service and cleanliness.
+- Most the the people taking flights >1500 are loyal customers(96%) and purchase business class(83%).
+- While people with less than 1500 flight distance shoe 21% drop in loyalty count and 59% purchase eco class.
+- For 1500+ Personal travel and Eco class purchases led to unsatisfied customers i.e. very few people for 1500+ were satisfied with eco class.
+- Amount of personal travel and Eco classs purchases are consistently high for unsatisfied customers, like 71% of unsatisfied customers for -1500 purchased Eco class.
+ - 95%+ customers in 40-60 and 1500+ are loyal customers.
+- 80% percent customers in this segment were neutral or dissatisfied with Eco and Eco Plus class.
+- Almost all the customers 40-60,1500+ and satisfied were (100%)loyal customers travelling for buisness reason and purchasing Business

 # Data Preprocessing
 In the data pre-processing phase, several steps are taken to prepare the dataset.